-The Department of Criminal Justice Services (DCJS) administers funds designated for the purpose of supporting Court Appointed Special Advocate (CASA) programs as grants to non-profit organizations and local units of government.
-Applications for continuation funding for Fiscal Years 2017 and 2018 are currently being solicited.
+The Department of Criminal Justice Services (DCJS) administers grants to non-profit organizations and local units of government to support Court Appointed Special Advocate (CASA) programs.
+Applications for continuation funding for Fiscal Years 2019 and 2020 are currently being solicited.